Learning Robust Features for Scatter Removal and Reconstruction in Dynamic ICF X-Ray Tomography: Proposed Robust Feature Extraction Based Approach

-Here, $E_{\bm{\theta}_1}$ and $D_{\bm{\theta}_2}$ are the encoder and decoder networks with parameters $\bm{\theta}_1$ and $\bm{\theta}_2$, respectively. $\mathbf{D}$ and $\mathbf{T}$ are the clean and noisy radiographs, respectively, $\bm{\rho}$ is the underlying clean density that leads to the clean radiograph. $\lambda_{\text{PISLR}}$ is the hyperparameter controlling weighting of two terms.
-The expectation in the loss above is with respect to the distribution of the densities and radiographs. $E_f(\bm{\rho})$ is the binary edgemap of the clean density above obtained after applying a Canny edge detection filter~\cite{canny1986computational} on the clean density. $\mathbf{M}$ is an operator that masks out the gas-metal interface in the images retaining primarily the shock feature.
-The first term in the loss function in Eq.~\eqref{eq:masked} captures the error in reconstructing the density fields and the second term captures the ability of the encoder to capture the edge features.
-Figure~\ref{fig:shock_2d} and Figure~\ref{fig:shock_1d} show a 2D profile and 1D lineout of the shock, respectively, for a hydrodynamic simulation.
+Here, $E_{\bm{\theta}_1}$ and $D_{\bm{\theta}_2}$ are the encoder and decoder networks with parameters $\bm{\theta}_1$ and $\bm{\theta}_2$, respectively. $\mathbf{D}$ and $\mathbf{T}$ are the clean and noisy radiographs, respectively, and $\bm{\rho}$ is the underlying clean density that leads to the clean radiograph. $\lambda_{\text{PISLR}}$ is the hyperparameter controlling the weighting of the two terms.
+The expectation in the loss above is with respect to the distribution of the densities and radiographs.
+The first term in the loss function in Eq.~\eqref{eq:masked} captures the error in reconstructing the density fields, and the second term captures the ability of the encoder to capture the edge features.
+The physical features selected for this PISLR method are the shock features of the density profile, which were found to be robust to scatter and noise in earlier work~\cite{hossain2021high}.
+In our simulations, these features, denoted by $E_f(\bm{\rho})$, are obtained by first applying a Canny edge filter~\cite{canny1986computational} to the density profiles $\bm{\rho}$, which gives a detailed edgemap containing all edges in the image.
+A masking operation $\mathbf{M}$ on the edgemap eliminates non-essential edges (e.g., the gas-metal interface) to produce only the outgoing shock features.
+Figures~\ref{fig:shock_2d} and~\ref{fig:shock_1d} show an example of the 2D profile and 1D line out of the outgoing shock features, evolving over time.
+These shock features are then used as the labels for training the encoder network (second term in eq.~\eqref{eq:masked}) and hence we name this the physics-inspired supervised latent representation approach.
+At testing/inference time, the learned encoder $E_{\bm{\theta}_1}$ is applied to the noisy radiographs $\mathbf{T}$ to produce features that closely resemble the original shock features.
+Thereafter, the learned decoder network is applied to these features to predict the final reconstructed density.